 Here are some more cages:

-the cage above is in use again I did some temperary repairs on it which will hopefully last for a while longer.
-This cage is a good size, great for a single Chippie or a pair if they get along.
-It was a well built cage but if it has faults it is that the wood back would of better if covered with mesh or just wired.
-They have chewed that (not right through yet) but I have to keep a watch on it and it is also not the easiest to clean.
-Also there was other exposed wood which got chewed.
+The wooden cage is no longer in use, we had it for 15 years and unfortunately because its so old now it needs a lot of repairs to it before it could ever be used again.
+Plus we haven't got room in the house for it at the moment.
+This cage was a good size, great for a single Chippie or a pair.
+It was a well built cage but if it has faults it is that the wood back would of better if the wood was covered with mesh or just a normal wired pane of wood.
+They did chew the wooden back (not right through it) and also the cage was not the easiest to clean.
+They tended to urinate down the wooden back or when they peed on the wooden shelf some of it run down the back.
+We also had problems with our first female urinating out of one of the side panes so that's why its covered with a wooden sheet in the first picture above.
+But we later removed that because later Chipmunks didn't do it.
+It might be better to have the back of the cage a normal wooden and wire meshed pane but a plastic sheet fixed onto the back, maybe that wouldn't smell as much because unfortunately wood does soak it in and it can smell after a while.
+Make it easy to remove the plastic so you can give it a good clean.
+Also there was other exposed wood in the cage which got chewed.
 All the wood should of been covered with mesh but my Grandad who didn't really know about Chipmunks I think did a good job.
-The position of the door doesn't make it the easiest cage to access, the door would of been better as a lower door or the whole side panel being a door.
-Things that I think were a good idea was having a small side door which I could use to put a food bowl in (without opening the main door, this helped prevent escapes but we found they chewed the shelf which the bowl went on so now we have no shelf until a new one can be made so for now that door isn't in use).
-Also having the mesh bottom with a slide out tray has made it easy to clean the cage.
+The position of the door didn't make it the easiest cage to access, the door would of been better as a lower door or the whole side panel being a door.
+Things that I think were a good idea was having a small side door which I could use to put a food bowl in (without opening the main door, this helped prevent escapes but we found they chewed the shelf which the bowl went on and one Chipmunk used it as a toilet so it didn't work as well as hoped.)

-The other cages are Bird cages.
-The very end one on the left is ours the other two were actually some Chipmunks I was looking after for a friend so its her cages.
-These cages are good, two are smaller than ideal (that's including our one) but the one on the right which I have another photo of below is a good size I think, it would be better if it was taller but width and length size is about right.
-This can house a single Chipmunk, in this case it has two females living in it and they get along fine and have lots of out of cage time.
+The next cages are Bird cages.
+The very end one on the left is ours (not in use anymore) the other two housed some Chipmunks I was looking after for a friend one Christmas while she was on holiday so its her cages.
+These cages are quite good for Chipmunks, two of them are only suitable for one Chipmunk as not large enough for two or more but the one on the right which I have another photo of below is a good size I think, it would be better if it was taller but width and length size is about right.
+This can house a single Chipmunk, or up to 3 if they get along well and have lots of out of cage time.
+I think it is a Ferplast Mito.
 Both the owner's cages have been well fitted out with things to keep them entertained and I got some great ideas myself to do some improvements to my Cages.
 These cages have lots or doors on each side including some big ones so there is lots of access into the cage and you can use a small door to put a bowl on a shelf.
-Cleaning isn't the easiest, you need to use the big doors to put in new floor covering because the trays tend to be difficult to remove and the gap between the top tray and the second tray under that one can allow Chippies to escape.
-The second tray is there I think to stop that but Chips are so tiny it doesn't take much gap for them to get out so if using this type of cage check the metal cover (which goes over the gap at the front of the cage is secured).
-The bar spacing is good I've had no trouble with them escaping.
+Cleaning isn't the easiest, you need to use the big doors to put in new floor covering because the trays tend to be difficult to remove/get rusty easily and the gap between the top tray and the second tray under that one can allow Chippies to escape.
+The second tray is there I think to stop that but the cage is designed for Birds and Chips are so small and can flatten their bodies, it doesn't take much gap for them to get out so if using this type of cage check the metal cover (which goes over the gap at the front of the cage is secured).
+The bar spacing is good I've had no trouble with them squeezing through the bars.
 I would say on my cage it has verticle bars on two sides, these can make it harder for Chipmunks to climb up them, horizontal bars are much better.
-The roof can be a problem, we found we had to remove the roof to get the biggest Bird cage in our house because it was too wide to get through the doors.
+But generally Chipmunks will soon get used to vertical bars.
+The triangular roof of these cages be a problem, we found we had to remove the roof to get them in and out of our house because it was too wide to get through the doors.
+You might want to take the roof off and make your own flat roof, some people have done this and actually It can look good and makes it easy to hang things from the roof like hammocks.
 Having the cage on a stand is good this prevents drafts and also means you could keep things under the cage to keep the room tidier.
-Overall I think they make good cages but as said already some are not very tall.
-You could always get a second-hand cage on places like Preloved, our one was second hand but still in very good condition, quite often people have similar cages for sale so worth a look.
+Overall I think they make reasonable cages I will list some advantages and disadvantages of each cage I have bought or come across for sale below.
+Some are not very tall so you need to get the right size for the number of Chips you plan to house in there.
+You could always get a second-hand cage on places like Preloved, our one was second hand but still in quite good condition, quite often people have similar cages for sale so worth a look.
 Ebay might be another place to try for cages.
 Something to take note: lots of cages sold for Chipmunks especially second-hand cages are too small.
 Many people think Hamster cages or similar size small cages are suitable for these animals that is wrong.

 Here is a closer picture of the bigger Bird cage: